Mental Health Facilities Scranton, PA

 Wilkes Barre Vamc - 14.8 miles from Scranton, PA

 Wilkes Barre Vamc is a mental health treatment center in Wilkes Barre, Pennsylvania, located at 1111 East End Boulevard, part of the 18711 zip code.
-Wilkes Barre Vamc provides hospital inpatient treatment, outpatient treatment and residential treatment.
-Wilkes Barre Vamc also offers dialectical behavior therapy, group therapy and activity therapy to adults, young adults and seniors 65 or older.
-Wilkes Barre Vamc supports active duty military, people with Alzheimer's or dementia and people with serious mental illness.
-Wilkes Barre Vamc also provides integrated primary care services, case management and chronic disease/illness management.
+Wilkes Barre Vamc provides residential treatment, outpatient treatment and hospital inpatient treatment.
+Wilkes Barre Vamc also offers psychotropic medication, activity therapy and dialectical behavior therapy to young adults, seniors 65 or older and adults.
+Wilkes Barre Vamc supports people with trauma, people with traumatic brain injury and people with HIV or AIDS.
+Wilkes Barre Vamc also provides chronic disease/illness management, family psychoeducation and supported housing.

 Crisis Response And Recovery Center - 15.5 miles from Scranton, PA

 Crisis Response And Recovery Center is a mental health clinic in Wilkes Barre, PA, located at 575 North River Street , in the 18702 zip code.
-Crisis Response And Recovery Center provides outpatient treatment, telemedicine/telehealth and residential treatment.
-Crisis Response And Recovery Center offers psychotropic medication, individual psychotherapy and activity therapy to seniors 65 or older, adults and young adults.
-More services at Crisis Response And Recovery Center include suicide prevention services and case management.
+Crisis Response And Recovery Center provides residential treatment, telemedicine/telehealth and outpatient treatment.
+Crisis Response And Recovery Center offers activity therapy, group therapy and psychotropic medication to seniors 65 or older, adults and young adults.
+More services at Crisis Response And Recovery Center include case management and suicide prevention services.

 First Hospital Wyoming Valley - 15.9 miles from Scranton, PA

 First Hospital Wyoming Valley is a mental health center in Kingston, Pennsylvania, located at 562 Wyoming Avenue, 18704 zip code.
 First Hospital Wyoming Valley provides hospital inpatient treatment.
-First Hospital Wyoming Valley offers trauma therapy, individual psychotherapy and activity therapy to children / adolescents, seniors 65 or older and adults.
-More services available at First Hospital Wyoming Valley include case management, assertive community treatment and chronic disease/illness management.
+First Hospital Wyoming Valley offers cognitive behavioral therapy, dialectical behavior therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
+More services available at First Hospital Wyoming Valley include intensive case management, chronic disease/illness management and case management.

 Community Counseling Services - 16.9 miles from Scranton, PA

 Community Counseling Services is a mental health treatment center in Wilkes Barre, PA, located at 110 South Pennsylvania Avenue, 18701 zip code area.
 Community Counseling Services provides outpatient treatment and partial hospitalization/day treatment.
-Community Counseling Services offers psychotropic medication, dialectical behavior therapy and individual psychotherapy to young adults, seniors 65 or older and adults.
-Community Counseling Services also supports transitional age young adults and seniors or older adults.
-Additional services at Community Counseling Services consist of psychosocial rehabilitation services, family psychoeducation and supported employment.
+Community Counseling Services offers dialectical behavior therapy, cognitive behavioral therapy and individual psychotherapy to young adults, adults and seniors 65 or older.
+Community Counseling Services also supports seniors or older adults and transitional age young adults.
+Additional services at Community Counseling Services consist of family psychoeducation, psychosocial rehabilitation services and suicide prevention services.

 Childrens Service Center Of Wyoming Valley Inc - 17.2 miles from Scranton, PA

 Childrens Service Center Of Wyoming Valley Inc is a mental health clinic in Wilkes Barre, Pennsylvania, located at 335 South Franklin Street, 18702.
-Childrens Service Center Of Wyoming Valley Inc offers outpatient treatment, telemedicine/telehealth and residential treatment.
-Childrens Service Center Of Wyoming Valley Inc provides dialectical behavior therapy, trauma therapy and individual psychotherapy to young adults, seniors 65 or older and adults.
-Childrens Service Center Of Wyoming Valley Inc also supports seniors or older adults, transitional age young adults and LGBT.
-Some other services provided by Childrens Service Center Of Wyoming Valley Inc include family psychoeducation, education services and case management.
+Childrens Service Center Of Wyoming Valley Inc offers outpatient treatment, residential treatment and partial hospitalization/day treatment.
+Childrens Service Center Of Wyoming Valley Inc provides trauma therapy, couples/family therapy and individual psychotherapy to children / adolescents, seniors 65 or older and adults.
+Childrens Service Center Of Wyoming Valley Inc also supports clients referred from the court/judicial system, seniors or older adults and people with trauma.
+Some other services provided by Childrens Service Center Of Wyoming Valley Inc include suicide prevention services, case management and family psychoeducation.

 Eihab Human Services - 17.3 miles from Scranton, PA

 Eihab Human Services is a mental health facility in Tunkhannock, PA, located at 1200 South Route 92, in the 18657 zip code.
 Eihab Human Services provides residential treatment.
-Eihab Human Services provides group therapy, individual psychotherapy and cognitive behavioral therapy to children / adolescents.
-Eihab Human Services also supports LGBT, people requiring dual diagnosis treatment and people with trauma.
-Some other services available at Eihab Human Services include court-ordered outpatient treatment, suicide prevention services and education services.
+Eihab Human Services provides group therapy, psychotropic medication and individual psychotherapy to children / adolescents.
+Eihab Human Services also supports people with trauma, LGBT and people requiring dual diagnosis treatment.
+Some other services available at Eihab Human Services include court-ordered outpatient treatment, suicide prevention services and case management.

 Devereux Foundation Bhrs Program - 17.7 miles from Scranton, PA

 Devereux Foundation Bhrs Program is one of mental health facilities in Newfoundland, Pennsylvania, located at 1547 Mill Creek Road, 18445 zip code.
 Devereux Foundation Bhrs Program provides outpatient treatment.
-Devereux Foundation Bhrs Program provides behavior modification, couples/family therapy and individual psychotherapy to children / adolescents and young adults.
-Devereux Foundation Bhrs Program also supports patients with eating disorders, transitional age young adults and clients referred from the court/judicial system.
-Additional services provided at Devereux Foundation Bhrs Program include family psychoeducation, suicide prevention services and case management.
+Devereux Foundation Bhrs Program provides cognitive behavioral therapy, couples/family therapy and behavior modification to young adults and children / adolescents.
+Devereux Foundation Bhrs Program also supports people with PTSD, people with serious mental illness and patients with eating disorders.
+Additional services provided at Devereux Foundation Bhrs Program include case management, family psychoeducation and suicide prevention services.

 Csc Tunkahannock - 19.1 miles from Scranton, PA

 Csc Tunkahannock is a mental health clinic in Tunkhannock, PA, located at 133 West Tioga Street, 18657 zip code area.
 Csc Tunkahannock provides telemedicine/telehealth and outpatient treatment.
-Csc Tunkahannock offers couples/family therapy, individual psychotherapy and behavior modification to children / adolescents, adults and young adults.
-Csc Tunkahannock also supports LGBT, children/adolescents with serious emotional disturbance and people with trauma.
-Additional services offered at Csc Tunkahannock include case management, family psychoeducation and suicide prevention services.
+Csc Tunkahannock offers individual psychotherapy, group therapy and couples/family therapy to seniors 65 or older, young adults and adults.
+Csc Tunkahannock also supports seniors or older adults, people with serious mental illness and transitional age young adults.
+Additional services offered at Csc Tunkahannock include suicide prevention services, family psychoeducation and case management.

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.